 Foreign students attending the University of Delaware represent over 100 countries.
 The Office of Foreign Student and Scholar Services assists these students in adapting to their new environment and to the American educational system.
-(Please see chapter on Resources for Students.)
+(Please see chapter on "Resources for Students.")
 English tutoring, orientation seminars, "homes away from home," educational field trips, and participation in community activities are included in the program for international students.

-In addition to the standard UD application for admission, international students must submit a Summary of Educational Experiences form, Confidential Financial form, and a certified bank statement from their sponsor showing enough funds to cover their educational expenses.
-These forms are included in the application packet sent to prospective international students.
-Also, non-native speakers of English are required to demonstrate proficiency in English by submitting the results of the Test of English as a Foreign Language (TOEFL) or the English Language Proficiency Exam (ELP).
-Some students may be encouraged to enroll in the University's English Language Institute or another language institute (see Resources for Students), before beginning studies on the campus.
-Under federal law, the University is permitted to enroll nonimmigrant foreign students.
+In addition to the University of Delaware International Application for Undergraduate Admissions, international students must submit a Summary of Educational Experiences form, Confidential Financial form, and a certified bank statement from their sponsor showing enough funds to cover their educational expenses.

+These forms are included in the application packet sent to prospective international students and may be found online at:

+www.udel.edu/apply Also, non-native speakers of English are required to demonstrate proficiency in English by submitting the results of the Test of English as a Foreign Language (TOEFL) or the English Language Proficiency Exam (ELP).
+Some students may be encouraged to enroll in the University's English Language Institute or another language institute (see "Resources for Students"), before beginning studies on the campus Under federal law, the University is permitted to enroll nonimmigrant foreign students.